bnbullock/PyBer_Analysis/README.md

 ## Project Overview

- Pyber is a ridesharing app company that is looking to perform exploratory analaysis on different data files containing ridership and revenue data.
-Specifically, we want to create visualizations and analysis that can tell a story about the data.
-This will help Pyber improve access to ride sharing services and determie affordability for under served communities.
-With this goal in mind, we will be anlayzing ride sharing data from January to early May of 2019 and providing analysis and recommendations based on the results.
+ Pyber is a ridesharing app company that is looking to perform exploratory analysis on different data files containing ridership and revenue data.
+Specifically, we want to create visualizations and analysis that can tell a story about the data and present the findings to the CEO.
+This analysis will be used to help Pyber improve access to ride sharing services and determie affordability for under served communities.
+As such, we will be anlayzing this ride sharing data from January to April of 2019 and providing analysis and recommendations based on the results observed.
 The following deliverables fall within the scope of this analysis.

 - Deliverables:
-1. Summary dataframe that shows the relationship between the type of city and the number of drivers and riders as it relates to fares
+  1. Construct a summary dataframe that shows the relationship between the type of city and the number of drivers and riders as it relates to fares.
-2. Create a multi-line graph showing total weekly fares for each city type
+  2. Create a multi-line chart showing total revenue for each city type

 ## Resources
 - Data Source: city_data.csv, ride_data.csv